FastComments/fastcomments-docs/src/content/guides/multiple-sites/items/from-name-email-logo.md

 #### 2. Setup DKIM

 In addition to SPF, you should set up DKIM.
-Once your DNS configuration is ready, [invoke the API](/guide-api.html#domain-config-structure) to define your DKIM configuration.
+Once your DNS configuration is ready, you can click "Show Advanced" in the domain configurations page to show the DKIM settings per-domain.

+You can also [invoke the API](/guide-api.html#domain-config-structure) to set DKIM configuration.

 ### Unsubscribe Links